Keen Kutter Building: History

 This building displayed the owners as the "Morton Simmons Hardware Co." and it had Keen Kutter logos on its tower.
 Keen Kutter was a trademark owned by the Simmons Hardware Company.
-Simmons was the first company to establish a nationwide brand for hardware based on the idea of a catalogue; theirs was called the "Hardware Encyclopedia".
+Simmons was the first company to establish a nationwide brand for a wholesale hardware company.
+Simmons Hardware was one of the first to publish a full line hardware catalog.
 These catalogues included thousands of illustrated pages that allowed the purchaser to select items.
 The goods were sent by rail, direct to one of the warehouses.
 This building was a warehouse supplied by a spur line of the Frisco Railway to nine shipping bays.
 There is little evidence of the bays today.

 Simmons products were supplied to customers via warehouses like this one in six states.
 The other warehouses were in New York, Iowa, Minnesota, Ohio, and the warehouse at Sioux City in Iowa.
 The warehouse's stock included ammunition, lawn mowers, axes, knives, wires, and cutlery.
-The company's motto was, "If you can't eat it, and it don't pour or fold, it's hardware".
+The company's motto was, "The Recollection Of Quality Remains Long After The Price Is Forgotten".

 This 80000 sqft building was constructed in 1905–1906, designed by the St. Louis architects Mauran, Russell & Garden, and was strongly based on the Cupples Building in St Louis.
 The building was constructed in brick by the Wurster Construction company.